Product and process development expert James Morgan fills you in on the winning formula for a successful management system for your organization.

 This blog post was originally published here.

-James M Morgan is Senior Advisor at the Lean Enterprise Institute and founder of LEI’s LPPD initiative.
+James M Morgan is Senior Advisor at the Lean Enterprise Institute, founder of LEI’s LPPD initiative, and co-author of Designing the Future.
 Dr. Morgan is a multi Shingo Prize winning author, researcher, and a globally recognized expert in product and process development.
 Prior to joining LEI, he spent more than thirty years in industry as a product development leader including serving as a global engineering director at Ford Motor Company during the product led revitalization under CEO Alan Mulally.